 Reasons to Charter a Yacht to Western New Guinea

-One of the most alluring aspects of chartering to Western New Guinea has to be its esthetic tribal splendor.
+One of the most alluring aspects of chartering to Western New Guinea has to be its aesthetic tribal splendour.
 Home to over 600 languages and many different tribes, there’s so much culture to admire.
 The Sepik River is home to the Crocodile Men, Baining is where you will find the fire dancers, and in the highlands of Goroka you will see the mud smeared men and their exaggerated clay masks.

 Sail along the Sepik River and you will be greeted by scenes that make Western New Guinea feel like such a rare and remote destination.
-A primeval forest simmers beneath the flash of parrot feathers and tribesmen pass by in their dugout canoes.
-In Middle Sepik carvings and elaborate shields tell sensory stories and every leaf and tangled tree trunk seems soaked in the spirit of unknown mythology.
+A primaeval forest simmers beneath the flash of parrot feathers and tribesmen pass by in their dugout canoes.
+In Middle Sepik carvings and elaborate shields tell sensory storeys and every leaf and tangled tree trunk seems soaked in the spirit of unknown mythology.

 Land and Sea

 Home to a whole host of incredible diving sites where deep divers and surface cruisers can lap up the coral atolls and abundant sea life, Western New Guinea offers endless adventure both on land and sea.
 When you aren’t diving down to see the WWII relics and falling off underwater clefts in Milne Bay, there’s the Kokoda Trail (deemed one of the most challenging on earth) for hikers, and volcanoes to climb.
 For those who prefer to get wet and wild, these shores are excellent for deep sea fishing and surfing.